wyx619/UltraGBIF/README.md

 UltraGBIF comprises a set of functions that constitutes a complete and coherent workflow, which can be categorized into three components and some modules.

-1. The "Preliminary process" component forms the initial stage of the UltraGBIF workflow, ensuring data accuracy and consistency through three core modules: "Import records," which ingests and parses DwC-A files while extracting GBIF issues; "Check taxon name," which standardizes plant taxonomic names using WCVP or TNRS; and "Check collectors dictionary," which harmonizes collector name variants to resolve data fragmentation.
+1. The "Preliminary process" component forms the initial stage of the UltraGBIF workflow, ensuring data accuracy and consistency through three core modules: "Import records," which ingests and parses DwC-A files while extracting GBIF issues; "Check taxon name," which resolves plant taxon using WCVP or TNRS; and "Check collectors dictionary," which harmonizes collector name variants to resolve data fragmentation.
 Together, these modules automate critical data curation tasks, significantly enhancing the reliability of biodiversity datasets prior to analysis.

     -   "Import records" module serves as the primary input point of the UltraGBIF unified workflow, receiving a user-specified DwC-A file from GBIF and automatically extracting GBIF issues.
 This module is driven by data.table and stringi (both built on C/C++), thereby achieving exceptionally high processing speed.